surgura/snow-radar-denoising-rpca-writeup/README.md

-# Snow radar denoising using Robust Principal Component Analysis
+# Write-up on snow radar denoising using Robust Principal Component Analysis
 This is a write-up of a small signal processing project I completed.
 It explains the thought process I followed and introduces Robust Principal Component Analysis (RPCA), which aims to separate a data matrix into a linearly regular part and a sparse, mostly empty part.
 I hope to encourage other scientists and engineers to explore the recently growing field of sparse and low-rank optimization, as it may prove surprisingly effective for seemingly difficult tasks.

 ## The problem